Birat Gold Cup: 2016 Birat Gold Cup

 2016 Birat Gold Cup was hosted on Sahid Rangsala, Biratnagar by Morang Football Club.
-In the final match, Nepal Police Club clinched title victory by defeating Jhapa XI 1-0 when Bharat Shah scored the only goal of the match.
+In the final match, Nepal Police Club clinched title victory by defeating Jhapa XI 1–0 when Bharat Shah scored the only goal of the match.
 Shah found the post wide open when Jhapa XI goalkeeper Binay Shrestha went on to clear the ball in the 87th minute.
 Suman Subedi of Nepal Police Club was adjudged Player of the Tournament.

 2018 Birat Gold Cup

-The 2018 Birat Gold Cup is scheduled for March 31 - April 9.
-The 10 participating teams are:
+The 2018 Birat Gold Cup was scheduled for March 31 - April 9.
+The 10 participating teams were: